alexanderrich/exploration_consumption/doc/journal/paper.md

 @Teodorescu2014a].
 In the case of depression, interventions aimed at increasing the exploration of activities that might be rewarding have been found to be as effective as those with a more cognitive orientation [@Jacobson1996].
-\hl{Is learned helplessness really a phenomena from outside the lab?
-Seems to me more like a model established in the lab that people analogize to things like depression.}

 Under-exploration also seems to occur in the development of complex skills, such as flying a plane or playing a sport [@Gopher1989].
-\hl{There is a Wai-tat Fu/Wayne Gray paper about how people get trapped doing complex menu-driving interfaces when there are faster shortcuts available?  i think this is based on some solid experiments in the UI/UX literature.  seems related}
 In these settings, an "emphasis change" training method that encourages people to continually explore the performance space leads to greater performance gains than unguided practice or more complex training methods.
 Without this intervention, people often enter a "local maximum" in which exploration decreases and performance plateaus [@Yechiam2001].

 In many other areas under-exploration is less clearly established, but is suspected to play a role in maladaptive behavior.
+A recent analysis of supermarket shopping behavior showed that people engage in long runs of exploitative behavior that were inconsistent with optimal behavior [@Riefer2017].
 Insufficient exploratory interaction with outgroups may be one cause of stereotypes and prejudice [@Denrell2005most], and interventions that increase inter-group contact reduce stereotypes [@Shook2008].
 The crowding out of exploration by exploitation is a concern in organizational behavior as well [@March1991; @Levinthal1993], prompting research into organizational structures that may preserve exploration [@Fang2010].

-\hl{There is some recent Brad Love stuff on exploration in supermarket shopping it might be nice to mention here.
-Also find maladaptive exploration if I remember right}

 ## Exploration inside the lab